mulabaca/mulabaca/README.md

 - Growth-Bullet-Hell: This is a unity game I started with a friend for a game jam, but we got busy, so we never submitted.
 I sometimes add to the project, but for now it's just shelved.

 - JameGamUmU: This is a godot game made for a 6 day game jam I made with friends.

+- CMPT-370-Project: Is a project I worked on with a classmate for Introduction to Computer Graphics course at MacEwan.

+Other repositories that are private include a discord bot, and other university projects.

 You can reach me at my linked in: https://www.linkedin.com/in/reyes-palomera

 <!---